 By tracing how simulated light travels around and interacts with its environment, ray-tracing paves the way for real-time ‘global illumination’.
 This means the objects in a scene interact with light rays bouncing all over the place, rather than just with direct light from one source.
 This leads to more realistic lighting for a whole scene.

 As mentioned, ray-tracing has been used to great effect in animated movies.
-And it looks very impressive in the relatively small amount of games that support it, such as Metro Exodus (opens in new tab) and Control (opens in new tab).
+And it looks very impressive in the relatively small amount of games that support it, such as Metro Exodus and Control.

 Ray-tracing today and tomorrow